cor2ni/3D_brain_plot/README.md

 ### Run an example
 To get an idea of the visualization, an example file is provided in the [masks-folder](./masks/).
 We can not publish whole brain scans because of data privacy.
 Instead, a nifti-file of a manual right and left neonatal claustrum mask of a subject of the developing Human Connectome Project [DHCP](http://www.developingconnectome.org/) [[1]](#1) [[2]](#2) is supplied with random exemplary scores.
 The claustrum is a small gray matter structure in the brain.
 The width of the claustrum in voxels is in the range of singel digits.
 Thereby, the model quality and smoothness can be assessed.<br/><br/>

-1. Install the requirements: The code runs with Python 3.8.10.
-These python libraries are used: colorsys, vtk, and SimpleITK for [plot_nifti.py](./plot_nifti.py).<br/>
+1. The code runs with Python 3.8.10.
+Install the requirements by `pip install -r requirements.txt`.
 2. Run [plot_nifti.py](./plot_nifti.py).
 An interactive window should open after a couple of seconds.<br/>
 ![Demo](./claustrum_model_nifti.png)<br/><br/>
 3. Alternatively, run [plot_vtk.py](./plot_vtk.py).
 Again, an interactive window should open after a couple of seconds.<br/>